Exact quantum conformal symmetry, its spontaneous breakdown, and gravitational Weyl anomaly: Weyl anomaly in curved space-time and conformal symmetry

 \subsection{Weyl anomaly}

 The discussion of the previous section shows that for a fractional number of dimensions $D$ all conformally invariant operators in flat space-time can be constructed from Weyl-invariant action taking its flat space limit.
 If the number of dimensions is odd, $D=2k+1$ and $k$ is an integer, the limit $D \to 2k+1$ is regular, and any conformal operator allows a Weyl-invariant extension.
-If the number of dimensions is even, $D=2k$, all conformally invariant operators with $N\neq 2k$ derivatives also allow a regular Weyl-invariant extension.
-This is not the case for the operators with $N= 2k$ derivatives.
+If the number of dimensions is even, $D=2k$, all conformally invariant operators with $N\neq 2k$ derivatives also allow a regular Weyl-invariant extension, meaning that only one operator, with $N= 2k$ derivatives, presents an obstruction for the building of the Weyl-invariant action.
 For example, the Weyl-invariant curved space extension of the flat space conformally invariant action

 for $D\to 4$ is given by \begin{widetext}

 \end{widetext} where $\tau=\log(\phi/\mu)$, $\Delta_4$ is the Riegert operator \cite{Fradkin:1981jc, paneitz, Riegert:1984kt},

 and